infoportugal/wagtail-modeltranslation/docs/Advanced Settings.rst

 *****************

-Modeltranslation also has some advanced settings to customize its behaviour.
+Modeltranslation has some advanced settings to customize its behaviour.

 .. _settings-modeltranslation_default_language: